neuralmagic/deepsparse/docs/source/scheduler.md

 _Multi-stream scheduling; requests execute in parallel and may utilize hardware resources better_

 Whereas the default scheduler will queue up requests made simultaneously and handle them serially, the multi-stream scheduler allows multiple requests to be run in parallel.
 The num_streams argument to the Engine/Context classes controls how the multi-streams scheduler partitions up the machine.
 Each stream maps to a contiguous set of hardware threads.
+By default, only one hyperthread per core is used.
 There is no sharing amongst the partitions and it is generally good practice make sure that the num_streams value evenly divides into your number of cores.
 By default num_streams is set to multiplex requests across L3 caches.

 Here's an example: Consider a machine with 2 sockets, each with 8 cores.
 In this case the multi-stream scheduler will create two streams, one per socket by default.
 The first stream will contain cores 0-7 and the second stream will contain cores 8-15.